 Check out our Los Angeles 2 Day Itinerary for those in the city for just one weekend.
-If you’re looking to see all of the best sights in Los Angeles, consider booking a Los Angeles Tour with A Day in LA Tours!
+If you’re looking to see all of the best sights in Los Angeles, consider booking a LA Tour with A Day in LA Tours!

 If you’re only in Los Angeles for a weekend, it might seem impossible to fit all of the landmarks and activities that make L.A. so special into just two days.
-It’s tricky, but it’s definitely not impossible, especially if you take a Los Angeles Bus tour to see some of the famous sights.
+It’s tricky, but it’s definitely not impossible, especially if you take an LA tour to see some of the famous sights.

 Venice Beach is the 2nd largest tourist attraction in Southern California (after Disneyland) and for good reason: there is SO MUCH to see in this vibrant beach community.
 For those on a tight Los Angeles 2 day itinerary, you’ll want to for sure take a stroll down Ocean Front Walk to experience all the things that make Venice a place like no other: bodybuilders working out at Muscle Beach, skateboarders and graffiti artists doing their thing at the Venice Skate Park, artwork and unique souvenirs sold by sidewalk vendors, plus all sorts of street performances and other oddities to take in along the way.